Asian stocks mixed after Wall St falls on virus pressure

 Also Thursday, the European Central Bank announced another 500 billion euros ($600 billion) in stimulus.

-In energy markets, benchmark U.S. crude lost 1 cent to $46.77 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 11 cents to $46.89 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $1.26 to $46.78 per barrel on Thursday.
-Brent crude, used to price international oils, shed 4 cents to $50.21 per barrel in London.
+Brent crude, used to price international oils, added 9 cents to $50.34 per barrel in London.
 It advanced $1.39 the previous session to $50.25 per barrel.

 Credit: Kin Cheung